phonologus/QED/README.md

 a tutorial in themselves.
 The manpage builder is particularly cute, whereas the parenthesis-counter is a _tour-de-force_.

-## Differences
+## Differences introduced in this port

-This `qed` differs from the QED described in the manpage as follows:

 + This `qed` consumes and outputs UTF8 Unicode.
 Internally, all "characters" are stored and manipulated as Unicode code-points represented as `int`-s.
-This means that even emojis can appear in regexes.
+This means that even _emojis_ can appear in regexes.
 Shudder.

 + In *list mode*, this `qed` displays non-printing codepoints in the ASCII range as `\xhh`.
 Additionally, it displays non-ASCII